madrod228/voicesoftheprinter/README.md

 the link can be found under the [Voices of the Void Itch.io page](https://mrdrnose.itch.io/votv)<br>
 and check the [3D Model Discussion / Help Thread](https://discord.com/channels/512287844258021376/1240309070854881371) under the #votv-3d-printer Forum.

+# Printer item not appearing
+Alot of the prints on here were made before certain updates.
+If the file does not appear in the printer in game make sure the Folder and the OBJ are the same name.
+Otherwise it wont appear.
+If the file appears in the printer but has a red overlay on it change all the names in the folder to something new.
+The red overlay indicates that the item shares a name with something already in the game and cant be printed.
+If you're still having trouble go to Help thread and seek assistance.

 # Guides
 ### [Printer Guide](https://github.com/madrod228/voicesoftheprinter/blob/main/Guide-VOTV%20Printer.md)
 ### [Speed Printing and Bypassing Printer limit](https://github.com/madrod228/voicesoftheprinter/blob/main/Guide-Bypass%20Limit%20and%20Speedprinting.md)